 In the booth, I’ve learned what it means to come face-to-face with myself and begin to feel okay with what I see (and hear).
 I’ve learned how I react under stress.
 In the booth, I’ve learned what teamwork means.
 I’ve learned (all over again) what it means to work very closely with someone who is very different from me.

 In the booth, I’ve learned what it means to be vulnerable.
-I’ve learned what it means to trust my classmates to see everything I am–the good, the bad, and the very, very ugly.
+I’ve learned what it means to trust my classmates to see everything I am–the good, the bad, and everything in between.
 In the booth, I’ve learned how to have fun in spite of it all.
 I’ve learned something new about friendship.
 I’ve learned what it means to be a booth mate.
 But it’s come at a cost.
 It wasn’t easy.
 So many times I thought I couldn’t do it.
 So many times I thought I couldn’t bear to see the inside of a booth again.
 And so many times people talked me down from the ledge.
 People who barely knew me before, people who will have a lasting impact on how I see the booth.

 In the booth, it’s not all falling on my face.
 I’ve learned how to pick myself up.
 Sometimes the triumph is simply getting back up again.
 The triumphs have been real, the result of real work.
 A kind of work I did not know before.